I'm a Fashion Editor Born in 1999—These '90s Fashion Trends Get My Approval

 Style Notes: Will denim shorts ever die out?
 Probably not.
 Here's Halle Berry wearing them in the most '90s ensemble possible: with a black belt, socks with hiking boots, and a crop top.

-15. Teeny-Tiny Bags
+15. Micro Bags

 Style Notes: Tell us the truth: You want a mini bag again, right?
 Kate Beckinsale's little fabric bag (and pink skirt) look so right for now.
 We wonder if she still has the pieces she wore to this film premiere.
-Also, props to Clare Danes on the very au courant tiger-print top.
+Also, props to Claire Danes on the very au courant tiger-print top.

 16. Strappy Heels